melissapalmer/melissapalmer.github.io/_posts/documentation/2018-07-19-documenting-restapis-in-spring.md

 ```

-**I set out to look for something that did not add any extra burden on the code.**
+**As such...
+I set out to look for something that did not add any extra burden on the code.**

-Looking around within the Java/Spring world there seem to been two options SwaggerUI and/or Spring REST Docs.
+[Spring REST Docs ](https://spring.io/projects/spring-restdocs) provides ease of combining hand-written documentation written and auto-generated snippets produced by unit tests.
+"It helps you to produce documentation that is accurate" with minimal extra effort.
+However there still requires you to code in the request/response JSON fields.
+As below:

+[Spring Auto REST Docs extension](https://scacap.github.io/spring-auto-restdocs/) automates the "recognition and documentation of request and response parameters." and picks up the JavaDoc rather than Swagger annotations to include in documentation.
+It's also able to automatically pick up the Java's Constraints from annotated fields such as @NotNull.

 My project to experiment with is at: https://github.com/melissapalmer/springboot-restdoc-swagger